 Our capital wish list will receive the balance of the winning bid.

-The booster portion allows families to give now, so they can see the fruits of their labor, and limits or eliminates the need for the "alumni harassment hustle".
+The bidding aspect allows families to give now, so they can see the fruits of their labor, and limits or eliminates the need for the "alumni harassment hustle".

 Why contribute afterwards when you can't enjoy the capital improvements and see the benefits of scholarship candidates in the present?